canonical/is-charms-contributing-guide/CONTRIBUTING.md

 Using shared workflows will make it easy to evolve the workflows used by all our repositories and roll out new tooling and checks across them.
-It will also avoid duplicate workflows in many repositories.
+It will also avoid duplication in many repositories.

-Adding tests to `operator-workflows` will ensure stability of the workflows and provide examples for how to use the workflows.
+Adding tests to `operator-workflows` will ensure stability of the workflows and provide examples for how to use them.

 ## Repository Setup